Bronstein, Gewirtz & Grossman, LLC

-Two Days Left to Actively Participate in ACADIA Pharmaceuticals Inc. (ACAD) Class Action Bronstein, Gewirtz & Grossman, LLC
+Two Days Left to Actively Participate in Emergent BioSolutions Inc. (EBS) Class Action Bronstein, Gewirtz & Grossman, LLC

-Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against ACADIA Pharmaceuticals Inc. ("ACADIA" or "the Company") (NASDAQ: ACAD) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired ACADIA securities between June 15, 2020 and April 4, 2021, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/acad.
+Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Emergent BioSolutions Inc. ("Emergent" or "the Company") (NYSE: EBS) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Emergent securities between July 6, 2020 and March 31, 2021, both dates inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/ebs.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.